edoardottt/cariddi/README.md

   - `cat urls | cariddi -t 5` (Set the timeout for the requests)
   - `cat urls | cariddi -intensive` (Crawl searching for resources matching 2nd level domain)

+  - For Windows:
-  - For Windows use `powershell.exe -Command "cat urls | .\cariddi.exe"`
+  	- use `powershell.exe -Command "cat urls | .\cariddi.exe"` inside the Command prompt
+  	- or just `cat urls | cariddi.exe` using PowerShell

 Contributing 🛠
 -------